skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 - **scf_max_iter** *(integer)* - Default: *40*

-  This argument determines maximum number of SCF iterations.
+  This argument determines the maximum number of SCF iterations.

 \